mie00/spleeter/README.md

 make
 sudo make install
 ```
 3. Run the plugin: `pactl load-module module-ladspa-sink plugin=spleeter_ladspa label=vocals sink_master=<your sink>`.
-You can get your sink by running pactl list sinks and get the name of the main sink.
+You can get your sink by running `pactl list sinks` and getting the name of the main sink.
+You might want to select the new sink to be your default sink or assing already running applications to it.
+You can use pavucontrol to do so.
 4. Alternate it between on and off by sending SIGUSR1 to the server.
 5. Unload the plugin: `pactl unload-module <number printed from command 3>`